genie-team/graphql-genie/docs/queries.md

 }

 ```
+#### Get cities and filter the output

-Note when requesting objects you can filter as part of the query, this is different than filtering on that type in the arguments of the query in that it won't filter out cities that don't match the input, it will just filter out the results of the user
+When requesting objects you can filter as part of the query, this is different than filtering on that type in the arguments of the query in that it won't filter out cities that don't match the input, it will just filter out the results of the user

 ```graphql
 query allCities {